SFe-Team-was-taken/SFe/sfe-latest/program-specification/filerepair.md

 ## 6.3 What is repaired by automatic repair?

-Automatic repair fixes structural defects in SFe and SF2.04 banks seamlessly and transparently.
-It should automatically repair all Structurally Unsound errors listed in section 3 except for "3.12 Compressed sample errors" and anything that requires user input.
+Automatic repair fixes structural defects in SFe and legacy SF2.04 banks seamlessly and transparently.
+It should automatically repair all Structurally Unsound errors listed in section 3 except for "3.12 Compressed sample errors", "3.16 SFe 8-bit errors" and anything that requires user input.

 It should also repair all non-critical errors listed in section 4 except for "4.18 Compression errors", "4.22 wPreset value errors", "4.24 File size limit errors" and anything that requires user input.
 The repair of "4.21 Proprietary compression errors" is optional and contingent on support for such formats.